aziff/reggio/script/README.txt

   - Outputs for each script should be stored in the corresponding subfolder in "reggio/output" For example, outputs for IV analysis should be stored in "reggio/output/iv" folder.

+  - "function" folder in each subfolder for methodology stores functions programmed to do corresponding analysis.
+    For example, "diffindiff.do" inside "reggio/scripts/diff-in-diff/function" is the function for the diff-in-diff-in-diff for Reggio analysis.
+This function will be brought in do files that execute the diff-in-diff analysis.